AccessibilityUniversal Orlando ResortUniversal Studios Hollywood

 What is the Attraction Assistance Pass, AAP?

-The Attraction Assistance Pass is Universal Studios’ policy that allows guests to use the accommodations they need in order to experience attractions at the parks.
-If you require assistance with wait times, the AAP card allows you to arrive at the ride, then get a time to return to the attraction.
+The Attraction Assistance Pass is Universal Studios’ policy that allows guests to use the accommodations they need to experience attractions at the parks.
+The AAP card is one of the accommodations available if you require assistance with wait times.

-The AAP is a physical card; one side has your name, dates that it is valid, the number of guests, a question about an alternative if there are stairs, and a bar code that is scanned at each attraction when using the AAP.
+The AAP is a physical card.
+One side has your name, the dates it is valid, the number of guests, a question about an alternative if there are stairs, and a bar code that is scanned at each attraction when using the AAP.
 The back side has a grid printed on it for return times.

 Arriving at the Parks

-When you arrive at the parks, stop by Guest Services first.
-A Guest Services booth is outside the entrances to the right at Universal Studios Orlando, Islands of Adventure, and Universal Studios Hollywood.
-Inside the park, Universal Studios Orlando’s Guest Services is just inside the entrance to the right, and Islands of Adventure is close to the Marvel area on the left.
-A helpful Universal team member just advised that the lines inside the park are typically a shorter wait.
+When you arrive at the park, stop by the Guest Services booth inside the park.
+The booth outside the gate does not process AAP cards.
+Universal Studios Orlando’s Guest Services is just inside the entrance to the right, and Islands of Adventure is close to the Marvel area on the left.
+If you have a current IAC, there is a dedicated line to pick up your card.

-As they prepare your Attraction Assistance Pass, AAP, you will need to have everyone that is at the park with you, and they must all have their tickets.
+As they prepare your Attraction Assistance Pass, AAP, you will need to have everyone visiting the park with you, and they must all have their tickets.

 The Team Member will explain how the accommodations work and how long the AAP is valid.
-Typically it is valid for your length of stay or up to 14 days.
+Typically, it is valid for your length of stay or up to 14 days.
+If you have an IAC and have spoken with the Accessibility team, the accommodations are permanent, and you just need to pick up a new card.

 Scheduling and Arriving for Return Times